bagusandrewijaya/cameraface_mlkit/README.md

 | indicatorAssetImage   | String                  | use this to pass an asset image when IndicatorShape is set to image           |
 | indicatorBuilder      | IndicatorBuilder        | use this to build custom widgets for the face indicator                       |

-### Contributions
----

-Contributions of any kind are more than welcome!
-Feel free to fork and improve `face_camera` in any way you want, make a pull request, or open an issue.

-### Support the Library
----

-You can support the library by liking it on pub, staring in on Github and reporting any bugs you encounter.